anno-mods/FileDBReader/README.md

 infotips are in filedb compression

-.bfg files used for global illumination are in filedb compression.
+bfg files used for global illumination are in filedb compression.